 The last explanation is contagion, the belief that an “immaterial essence” of the objects’ previous owner can be transmitted to the object through physical contact, and Newman et al. (2011) argues that this explanation is the critical factor in why people place a higher valuation on objects owned by celebrities.
-They sought to disambiguate these three potential drivers of higher valuation of celebrity-owned items: mere association, contagion, and market value, and concluded that contagion appeared to be the primary driver of the effect.
+They sought to disambiguate these three potential drivers of higher valuation of celebrity-owned items: mere association measured by liking, contagion measured by desire for physical contact, and market value measured by market demand.
+They concluded that the desire for physical contact appeared to be the strongest driver of the effect.

-We report a close replication and extensions Registered Report of Experiments 1 and 2 in Newman et al. (2011) with the following goals: (1) to conduct an independent replication of the contagion effect on celebrity items, and (2) to build on their work by adding an extension examining the role of proximity in the contagion effect.
+We report a close replication and extensions Registered Report of sections of Experiments 1 and 2 in Newman et al. (2011) with the following goals: (1) to conduct an independent replication of the contagion effect on celebrity items, and (2) to build on their work by adding extensions examining the role of proximity in the contagion effect.

 We begin by reviewing the literature on contagion theory, then discuss our motivation for the current replication study and the target’s hypotheses and study design, and conclude with our replication and extension design, needed adjustments, and added extensions.